juergenmeinecke/EMET2008/index.rst

           +   typo in assignment, exercise 1c: the words "per capita real output" should be replaced with the words "sulfur dioxide concentration"

+          +   for the September 2 lecture, please come up with questions or suggestions for what you would like me to cover; I'm happy to review Assignment 1 and, in addition, answer any questions related to the class material; if you tell me well before the lecture then I can prep better

+          +   reminder: midterm will be during the tute at the usual location, September 4

 Course Material
 -----------------